J-1 Visa Social Work Jobs

 Does the two-year home residency requirement affect social work J-1 holders?

 It can.
 The two-year home country physical presence requirement applies when your program is government-funded, when your country of nationality or last residence appears on the Exchange Visitor Skills List, or when your J-1 is in certain government-designated categories.
-If you're planning to transition to an H-1B or green card after your exchange, confirm your residency requirement status with your designated sponsor before you start your placement.
+If you're planning to transition to an H-1B visa or green card after your exchange, confirm your residency requirement status with your designated sponsor before you start your placement.

 Can a social work host employer extend my J-1 placement?